-A co-production between GlobalGirl Media and KCET, KICK IT UP is a five-week webisode series consisting of five, 5-6 minute weekly reports and blogs that combine the stories young women in East LA as they cover the World Cup from their communities.
-KICK IT UP reporters will interview community leaders, players and residents during the 2010 World Cup to uncover the relationship between soccer, culture and politics in Los Angeles.
-Each webisode would stream during each week of the World Cup, beginning June 11, opening day of the World Cup, when Mexico plays South Africa for the opening game.
+A co-production between GlobalGirl Media and KCET, Kick It Up LA is a five-week webisode series consisting of five, 5-6 minute weekly reports and blogs that combine the stories of young women in East LA as they cover the World Cup from their communities.
+Kick It Up reporters will interview community leaders, players, and residents during the 2010 World Cup to uncover the relationship between soccer, culture, and politics in Los Angeles.
+Each webisode streamed during each week of the World Cup, beginning with opening day of the World Cup, when Mexico played South Africa.

 Former U.S. Women’s Soccer Team, Sportscaster, ESPN, Julie is one of the world’s top female soccer players.
 Foudy garnered two Olympic Gold medals, one Olympic gold- silver medal, and two World Cup championships during her seventeen years playing on the national team.
 She was one of the founding players of the first Women’s Professional Soccer League, the WUSA.
 Foudy won the 1997 FIFA Fair Play Award for her work against child labor, the first woman and first American to win the award, and in 2007 was inducted into the National Hall of Fame.
 Since 1988, Foudy has served as a soccer analyst and commentator for ESPN, where she has covered World Cups, Women’s World Cups and numerous international and national soccer events, in addition to serving as a commentator on SportsCenter, First Take and other ESPN programs.
 Foudy is slated to be part of the ESPN reporting team for the upcoming 2010 FIFA World Cup in South Africa next summer.